Eschatologue/CM_wiki/docs/class/cleric/light.md

 You regain all expended use of your Warding Flare when you finish a **:rest-short: Short** or **:rest-long: Long Rest**.

-In addition, whenever you use Warding Flare, you can give thet arger of the triggering attack a number of **:trt-thp: Temporary Hit Points** equal to 2d6 plus your Wisdom Modifier.
+In addition, whenever you use Warding Flare, you can give thet arger of the triggering attack a number of **:trt-thp: Temporary Hit Points**{.dmg-temp} equal to 2d6 plus your Wisdom Modifier.

 ### Level 17: Corona of Light